AdobeDocs/creative-cloud-enterprise.en/help/max2020/photoshopipad.md

 **Photoshop on the iPad Resources**

-[Learn & Support](https://helpx.adobe.com/support/photoshop.html) is your hub for additional tutorials, What’s New, and links to community forums.
+[Learn & Support](https://helpx.adobe.com/support/photoshop.html) is your hub for additional tutorials and links to community forums.

 **October 2020 Release**